Shayhha/CryptoShredder/README.md

 ## License

+CryptoShredder makes use of a custom [AES library](https://github.com/Shayhha/AES), all rights reserved to library's creator.

-This File Shredder is released under the [MIT License](LICENSE.txt).
+CryptoShredder is released under the [MIT License](LICENSE.txt).

 © All rights reserved to Shayhha (Shay Hahiashvili).